2nd-Layer/rust-cardano-ouroboros-network/README.md

 ## Submit Pull Requests
 This repository implements a [GitHub Action](https://github.com/aslafy-z/conventional-pr-title-action) to make sure that the PR name follows [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/).
 Make sure your PRs follow the referred specification to pass Continuous Integration testing.

+## Sponsorship
+You may sponsor this project on Patreon, or it's individual contributors, another way how to support this project is to delegate to [**DOLCA** Cardano Stake Pool](https://dolca.2ndlayer.eu).

 # Ouroboros Network Protocol Documenation
 There are two documents which describe various levels of the networking layer of the Cardano Node Shelley implementation: